 2. The final audit accounts of long-term debts of all the special municipalities combined for fiscal year 2020 were 3.89% as a percentage of average GDP for the previous three fiscal years.
 That was 3.76 percentage points below the debt ceiling of 7.65% set by the Public Debt Act.
 The final audit accounts of long-term debts of all the counties (and county-level cities) for fiscal year 2020 were $145.8 billion, decreasing by NT$22.1 billion, NT$17.8 billion, NT$13.5 billion, NT$10 billion, NT$5.9 billion, and NT$3.4 billion compared to 2014, 2015, 2016, 2017, 2018, and 2019 respectively, indicating substantial debt reduction in six consecutive years.
 Those six consecutive years achieved a real decline in debt burdens.

-3. Yilan and Miaoli Counties, with their debts exceeding the debt ceilings, repaid NT$566 million and NT$403 million as of the end of November fiscal year 2021.
-They both complied with the debt payment schedule that the Executive Yuan had approved for the end of the fiscal year 2021, with an execution ratio of 141.50% and 100.75%, respectively.
-The percentage of the budgeted debt amounts and the actual debt amounts of long-term debt of Yilan County at the end of November fiscal year 2021 were 39.97% and 40.00%, respectively, both lower than the legal debt ceiling of 50%.
+3. Yilan and Miaoli Counties, with their debts exceeding the debt ceilings, repaid NT$177million and NT$181 million respectively as of the end of May fiscal year 2022.
+They both complied with the debt payment schedule that the Executive Yuan had approved for the end of May fiscal year 2022, with an execution ratio of 44.25% and 36.20%, respectively.
+The percentages of the budgeted debt amounts and the actual debt amounts of long-term debt of Yilan County at the said time were 39.04% and 39.28%, respectively, both lower than the legal debt ceiling of 50%.
 The NTA will continue to counsel local governments to improve their debt situations.